RoboCupAtHome/Salvador2025/README.md

 ### Receptionist
 ![](maps/stage_one/map_receptionist.png)

-Announce host's favorite drink
-Announce host's name
+Host's name: Antonio
+Host's favourite drink: Fanta
+Host's interest: Rugby

 ### Storing Groceries
 ![](maps/stage_one/map_storing_groceries.png)

-Announce which table will be used
+The tv stand (15) will be used as table

-Announce what will be used as cabinet
+The cabinet (16) will be used as cabinet

 ### Help Me Carry
 ### GPSR